Sign up for Sudan and Darfur Sanctions e-mail updates.

 Frequently Asked Questions

 OFAC has compiled hundreds of frequently asked questions (FAQs) about its sanctions programs and related policies.
-The first link sends the user to full list of OFAC frequently asked questions
+The last link sends the user to a full list of OFAC frequently asked questions

 Applying for a Specific OFAC License